telerik/maui-docs/controls/datagrid/filtering/programmatic-filtering.md

 ### Nested Property Text Filter Descriptor

-The `NestedProprtyTextFilterDescriptor` is a descriptor which filters the nested properties.
+The `NestedPropertyTextFilterDescriptor` is a descriptor which filters the nested properties.

 It exposes the following properties: